 - Public Domain Soundtrack: Chopin's Piano Concerto No. 1 is used throughout the film.

 - Reasonable Authority Figure: Officer Miglioriti may not be the sharpest knife in the drawer, but he immediately suspects that Rynn isn't telling him the full story.
 Unlike the other adults in town, he doesn't try to bully her into a confession, but instead goes out of his way to win her trust.
 Also unlike most of the other adults, he seems to be motivated out of genuine concern for Rynn rather than the need to make her cow to his authority.
-He's also the only person to actually confront Cora about her son's "behavior."
+He also seems to be the only person in town to have actually confronted Cora about her son's "behavior."

 - Stage Magician: Mario is one of these and is on his way to perform at a party when he meets Rynn.